 Columbine’s Book Offerings

-Columbine offers a selection of books through the Ways & Means Bookstore.
-These publications result from Columbine projects and other publications produced by Columbine members, and other items helpful to genealogy researchers.
+Columbine offers a selection of books through the Bookstore.
+These publications result from Columbine projects, publications by Columbine members, and other items helpful to genealogy researchers.

-The Ways & Means Bookstore acquires selected genealogy research books that are sold at discounted prices.
+The Columbine Bookstore acquires selected genealogy research books that are sold at discounted prices.
 The Bookstore is open for business during Tuesday afternoon meetings as well as special seminars.
-This member operated store has served Columbine members for over thirty years.
+This member operated store has served CGHS members for over thirty years.

 Available Columbine Publications

-When Columbine produces books or publications, they are available for purchase at the Ways & Means Bookstore until all copies are sold.
+When Columbine produces books or publications, they are available for purchase at the Bookstore until all copies are sold.
 Currently the following items are available: